x300n/x300n.github.io/README.md

-# WeatherAPI
+# github-userfinder

-A simple fetch from API using HTML/CSS/JS openweathermap.org
+List github users by search fetched from API